Give Music a Chance by Waterloo Sessions

 Waterloo Sessions is a humanitarian non profit organization established in Waterloo, Belgium, focused on giving children in developing countries and conflict zones access to education, the arts and sports.

-We at Waterloo Sessions believe that arts and music can be a means for communication and reconciliation and that is what Give Music a Chance is about.
-We want to give young people living in developing countries and conflict areas the opportunity to create, and perform music, and be able to connect, unite, and in some instances reconcile, through music.
-We want young people to have the opportunity to have their voices heard through music.
+We at Waterloo Sessions believe that arts and music can be a means for communication and reconciliation and that is what Give Music a Chance is all about.
+We want to give young people living in conflict areas the opportunity to create and perform music, and be able to connect, unite, and in some instances reconcile, through music.
+We want people to have the opportunity to have their voices heard through music.

-On June 10th, Waterloo Sessions supports this collaborative project between Music Fund and Hedda Foundation by enjoying music together – at an all-day – family friendly – music festival on the beautiful Campus D‘Argenteuil in Waterloo.
+On May 26th 2018, Waterloo Sessions invite you to support Music Fund and celebrate and enjoy music together with us at an all-day – family friendly – music festival, on the beautiful Campus Argenteuil in Waterloo.
 Come and enjoy the day with us and Give Music a Chance!